18-point agreement: Point 12: Head of Government

 b) There should be a proper Ministerial system in Sarawak.

 Point 13: Transitional Period

-This should be ten years and during such period legislative power must be left with the Federation of Sarawak by the Constitution and not be merely delegated to the Sarawak Government by the Central Government.
+This should be ten years and during such period legislative power must be left with the Sarawak by the Constitution and not be merely delegated to the Sarawak Government by the Central Government.

 Point 14: Education and Health

 The existing healthcare and educational system of Sarawak should be maintained and for this reason it should be under Sarawak control.